 Victoria Jackson Freaks Out Over Tiny Cartoony Genitals

 Oh, boy, campers, looks like V-Jack is on a tear again!
-This time, she has discovered that there are a lot of books in public schools that she disagrees with!
+This time, she has discovered that there are a lot of books in public schools (archive link) that she disagrees with!
 Just try and decipher this paragraph, which is not from a public school textbook, but from the blog of Victoria Jackson, which is a woman, that, wants to fix the schools so they are, better and more good, too:

 The current textbooks being used in public schools today, that your children are reading, memorizing and being tested on, are inaccurate, revisionist, anti-American, racist, climate change propaganda based on fake science, anti-Christian, anti-Semitic, pro-Islam, Marxist, globalist, pro-Socialism/Communism, pro-homosexuality, pro-abortion, and sexually explicit.
 Below is a list of examples and… who wrote the Pearson Publishing textbooks, that TN schools are now using.
 (Related story, as of Dec.
 2013, Pearson Foundation fined millions for violating laws.
 Story here.)